You’re Thinking About Adding to Your Family!

 - What about treats?
 Cats don’t really need treats, but if you want to give them something yummy, you can buy dehydrated chicken or salmon, no beef, treats that are NOT dry kibble, but actual pieces of dried meat.
 Most pet shops carry a variety of kinds.
 You can also give your kitty, RAW, uncooked, turkey or chicken giblets.
 The RAW, uncooked neck of poultry is great for cleaning cats teeth.
 You can also feed RAW uncooked, drummies or chicken wings.
 Gnawing keeps your cat's teeth strong, too.

 - Kitten or Cat Food.
 Our cats are fed a raw, fresh meat diet starting at 8 weeks of age.
 It's the most wholesome and appropriate food to help them live a long, vital life.

 A Good Diet for a Long, Healthy Life

 One of the reasons why Kitten Associates is the New Breed of Cat Rescue is partially due to what we feed our foster kittens.
 They don’t get dry food—ever.
 Nor do they get food that has inappropriate ingredients like grains, fillers, pea flour and more.

 Our policy is simple: NO DRY FOOD, EVER.
 NO “Prescription or Science Diets canned OR dry.”

 Why are we so picky?

-Cats are “obligate” carnivores, meaning they MUST eat meat as their main source of energy-just as humans depend on carbohydrates.
+Cats are “obligate” carnivores, meaning they MUST eat ANIMAL PROTEIN as their main source of energy-just as humans depend on carbohydrates.
 The more processed (cooked, baked, grilled, dried) their food is, the less likely there are ANY good quality proteins in their food.
 That's why Raw is the way to go.

 *Based on guidelines developed by the Feline Nutrition Education Society https://www.feline-nutrition.org